brian-liu-24/scikit-learn2/doc/modules/compose.rst

 2. You may want to include the parameters of the preprocessors in a :ref:`parameter search <grid_search>`.

-The :class:`~sklearn.compose.ColumnTransformer` helps performing different transformations for different columns of the data, within a :class:`~sklearn.pipeline.Pipeline` that is safe from data leakage and that can be parametrized. :class:`~sklearn.compose.ColumnTransformer` works on arrays, sparse matrices, and
+The :class:`~sklearn1.compose.ColumnTransformer` helps performing different transformations for different columns of the data, within a :class:`~sklearn1.pipeline.Pipeline` that is safe from data leakage and that can be parametrized. :class:`~sklearn1.compose.ColumnTransformer` works on arrays, sparse matrices, and
 `pandas DataFrames <https://pandas.pydata.org/pandas-docs/stable/>`__.